email: t.apoorv[at]gmail.com

 Hi!

-More generally, I am also interested in understanding properties of far-from-equilibrium quantum matter e.g., arising driven, dissipative or monitored quantum systems.
+I am also interested in understanding properties of far-from-equilibrium quantum matter e.g., arising in driven, dissipative or monitored quantum systems.

-Along with Lakshya Bhardwaj, Sakura Schäfer Nameki and Mathew Bullimore, I organize a seminar series on generalized global symmetries in QFT (link)
+Along with Lakshya Bhardwaj, Sakura Schäfer Nameki and Mathew Bullimore, I organize the Symmetry Seminar, an online weekly seminar series on generalized global symmetries (link)

 Brief Bio